Back To School – College Bound

 College is expensive enough without finding out too late that an accident or theft isn’t covered under your current auto insurance or home policies.
 So, as you get your children ready to head off to school in the fall, there’s one vital “to-do” to add to your list (other than writing that tuition check): a review of your insurance coverage.

 It’s important to keep in mind that policy language varies from state to state, and there are never “one-size-fits-all” situations, but below is a general guide.
-If you have questions, or want to go over your insurance needs, don’t hesitate to contact us!
+If you have questions or want to go over your specific insurance needs, don’t hesitate to contact us!

 HOMEOWNERS INSURANCE (May Vary By Each Policy)

-• For apartments or houses off-campus, the same coverage generally applies.
-Certain items, such as jewelry or expensive electronics, may require special coverage, or a “rider.”
-Renters insurance in Renton is strongly recommended if a particular policy does not cover a student’s personal property.
+- Certain items, such as jewelry or expensive electronics, may require special coverage, or a “rider.”

-• Ensuring adequate coverage: Contact us to get specific answers and information about your coverages.
-Also, it’s a great idea to create an inventory of the items your student is taking to school, as is keeping photos of and receipts for the items.
+Ensuring adequate coverage: Contact us to get specific answers and information about your coverages.
+Also, it’s a great idea to create an inventory of the items your student is taking to school, as well as keeping photos of and receipts for the items.

-• Renters insurance: If your student’s needs can’t be met under your current policy, don’t forget Renton renters insurance.
-Landlords’ policies generally only cover the structure, not the possessions of renters.
+Renters insurance: If your student’s needs can’t be met under your current Home policy, don’t forget Renton renters insurance.
+Landlords’ policies generally only cover the structure, not the renters’ possessions.
+The other benefit to your student obtaining their own renters insurance is that if they do have a loss, and they claim through their own renters insurance, your future home insurance premiums won’t be impacted by it.

 AUTO INSURANCE (May Vary By State)

-• Driving a friend’s car at school: Students generally would be covered while driving a friend’s car if the students are listed on their parents’ car insurance policy and do not have regular use of the vehicle.
-The coverage would likely be secondary in this case, as the carrier for the friend’s vehicle likely would be the primary coverage.
+- Driving a friend’s car at school: Students are generally covered for liability while driving a friend’s car if they are listed on their parents’ car insurance policy and do not have regular use of that friend’s vehicle.
+The coverage would not cover physical damage to the car itself, and it would likely only be secondary, as the carrier for the friend’s vehicle would likely be the primary coverage.

-• Coverage discounts: In addition to the possible distant-student discount mentioned above, students may qualify for a good-student discount.
-To qualify, most insurance carriers require that a student must be enrolled in at least four courses per term as a full-time student at an accredited college or university and meet certain academic qualifications.
+- Coverage discounts: In addition to the possible distant-student discount mentioned above, students may qualify for a good-student discount.
+To qualify, most insurance carriers require that a student be enrolled as a full-time student at an accredited college or university and meet specific academic qualifications, typically a 3.0 GPA.
 Also, drivers under the age of 21 who complete a driver education course may be eligible for a policy discount.